bbatsov/metaredux/_posts/2024-02-19-flycheck-updates.md

 I've been updating the Flycheck [docs](https://www.flycheck.org/en/latest/) here and there.
 Most notably, I've updated the [comparison with Flymake](https://www.flycheck.org/en/latest/user/flycheck-versus-flymake.html), as a few people complained it was out-of-date.

-I haven't used Flymake in ages, so I'm definitely not an expert there, but I did my best to make sure the comparsion is reasonably accurate.
+I haven't used Flymake in ages, so I'm definitely not an expert there, but I did my best to make sure the comparison is reasonably accurate.
 If someone notices any issues there - please, submit improvements!

 ## Open Collective